xaix1999/bitburner/README.md

 V1.4.0 compatible

-8plus.js - 7.10 GB - Second version of the script for historical reasons.
+8plus.js - 8.00 GB - Third version of the script.
+With a for loop on the targets and then on the host so as to fill up the hosts with 1024+ ram.

 corrupt.js - 249.6 / 63.6 / 17.1 GB per Source-File 4 level - Simple script to commit crimes in bitnodes that have less profitable hacking.